-- No unauthorized motor vehicles in arenas or barns. - 2.
+- 1. No unauthorized motor vehicles in arenas or barns. - 2.
 No smoking in barns or stall areas.

-- 3. No advertising posted on stalls.

-- 4. No personal padlocks on stalls.

-- 5. No storage or feed outside of stalls.

-- 6. Do not leave horse in stall with tack on.

-- 7. No dogs allowed in barns or stall areas.

-- 8. Horses and equipment must be stalled in appropriate areas.

-- 9. STALLS ARE TO BE CLEANED EACH DAY.
+- 3. No advertising posted on stalls. - 4.
+No personal padlocks on stalls. - 5.
+No storage or feed outside of stalls. - 6.
+Do not leave horse in stall with tack on. - 7.
+No dogs allowed in barns or stall areas. - 8.
+Horses and equipment must be stalled in appropriate areas. - STALLS ARE TO BE CLEANED EACH DAY.
 Cleaning means picking out manure and wet shavings.
-Bedding does not have to be taken down to mats, except when a horse is checked out of the Fairgrounds.
-If you leave your stall dirty, you will be charged a FEE to have it cleaned.
+Bedding does not have to be taken down to mats, except when a horse is checked out of the Fairgrounds. <a href="https://linear.org/ dirty, you will be charged a FEE to have it cleaned.
 This is your responsibility and part of the program.

-Manure must be deposited in designated area only.
+10. Manure must be deposited in designated area only.